Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 ### Use the Cloud SQL proxy (TCP and Unix socket)
 By using the Cloud SQL proxy, you can connect to the Google Cloud SQL database instances using any tool that can connect with a TCP connection or a Unix socket (NOTE: you can't use Unix sockets on Windows).
 The Cloud SQL proxy also allows the web application to reach the Cloud SQL database for use with local development and testing.
 - To use the Cloud SQL proxy with a TCP connection, run `<PATH TO PROXY SCRIPT>/cloud_sql_proxy -instances=ncsu-shellcast:us-east1:ncsu-shellcast-database=tcp:3306`.
 - To use the Cloud SQL proxy with a Unix socket, you need to make a directory for the Unix socket and then run `<PATH TO PROXY SCRIPT>/cloud_sql_proxy -instances=ncsu-shellcast:us-east1:ncsu-shellcast-database -dir=<PATH TO UNIX SOCKET DIRECTORY>`.
-If you're having issues with the Unix socket being created correctly, then make sure your `cloudsql/` directory (and thus your shellcast repository) is not too deep in your file system.
-Unix sockets have a limit on the length of their paths, so make sure the path to your shellcast repository is relatively shallow.
+If you're having issues with the Unix socket being created correctly, then make sure your `cloudsql/` directory (and thus your local shellcast repository) is not too deep in your file system.
+Unix sockets have a limit on the length of their paths, so make sure the path to your local shellcast repository is relatively shallow.

 ### Run the application locally
-1. Make sure the Python virtual environment is activated and that you are in the root of the local repository.
+1. Make sure the Python virtual environment is activated and that you are in the root of your local repository.
 2. Make sure the Cloud SQL proxy is started with a Unix socket (see [Use the Cloud SQL proxy](#use-the-cloud-sql-proxy-tcp-and-unix-socket)).
 3. Run the Python app by running `python main.py`.
 4. Now you can navigate to [http://localhost:3361](http//:localhost:3361) in your browser to see the web app.

 ### Deploy the app to Google App Engine
 1. Make sure that you are signed in and using the correct project (ncsu-shellcast) by running `gcloud info`.
-2. From the root directory of the repository, you can deploy the application to Google App Engine by running `gcloud app deploy`.
+2. From the root directory of your local repository, you can deploy the application to Google App Engine by running `gcloud app deploy`.

 ## Testing